Mirima (Hidden Valley) National Park

 Common Questions

-Entry to Mirima (Hidden Valley) National Park is usually free, although certain activities or guided tours may require a small fee.
+According to relevant sources, access to Mirima (Hidden Valley) National Park is generally free, though some surrounding parks or tours may charge a small fee.
+Always confirm current prices and permit rules online before visiting.

 FROM $8.00